The Happenings on Shaw Hill

 I took a step down the stairs and I had a terrible feeling that he was going to push me.
 I turned around quickly.
 His face was close to mine.
 How was that possible?
 He was still standing in the kitchen unless he was much taller than I believed.

 I flinched back and shone the light in his eyes.
 He squinted and bared some teeth.
 In one terrifying moment I felt my own mortality.
-I saw his sharp teeth.
+His teeth were like a wolf’s.
 But he quickly closed his mouth, and changed his expression.
 He stood straight up and acted like nothing had happened.
 “Go ahead, Dr. Scotts.”
 He was grinning.
 “It is as safe as can be.”

 “Do you want me to?” he asked smiling.

 “I’m okay,” I said.
 I turned and scanned my phone’s light across the basement.
 It was completely dark.
 There were dirt floors.
-There was a stack of wooden crates with a red painted apple emblem on the side of the crate.
-I heard, faintly, dripping water.
+There was a stack of wooden crates with a red painted apple emblazoned on the side.
+I heard water dripping somewhere off in a dark corner.

 I made my way across the cellar’s floor.
-I passed a vertical metal support beam and, in the corner, I saw a tipped over bookcase and a rolled up rug.
-Pushing out the side of the rug were someone’s feet.
+I passed a vertical metal support beam and, in the corner, I saw a tipped over bookcase and a rolled-up rug.
+Pushing out the side of the rug I saw something that looked like human feet.

 I almost shrieked out of fright.
 I put my hand to my mouth.
 What the hell was that?